LovelyFox-code/f1-app/backend/README.md

 ## API Documentation

-The API documentation is available at `/api/docs` when the server is running.
+The API documentation is available at `/api/docs` when the server is running or `docs/swagger.yaml` offline.
 It provides detailed information about all available endpoints, request/response formats, and example usage.

 ### Main Endpoints